SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 Our aim here is not to give black-and-white instructions.
 Oftentimes there is not one right answer for computing solutions.
 For example, one downside of minimal computing, as Quinn Dombrowski has pointed out, is that it can be labour-intensive.
 To gain a more accurate sense of the tradeoffs our technology choices have on our environments, we can leverage the minicomp (and environmental) principles to make informed decisions with proportional costs.

 To be clear, **minimal computing does not mean easy computing**.
-All digital work entails labour, and in some cases minimal computing might entail *more* labour than standard computing.
+All digital work entails labour, and in some cases minimal computing might entail *more* labour than standard computing, as Quinn Dombrowski recently argued in an [essay](http://digitalhumanities.org/dhq/vol/16/2/000594/000594.html) in *Digital Humanities Quarterly*.
 However, the labour is worthwhile, because it will ensure a longer-lasting digital project that does not require more resources than are absolutely necessary.

 ## Applying minimal computing principles {#minicomp-principles}